-During this time of growth and opportunity OneAmerica is working to strengthen our response to the emboldened racism and xenophobia facing our communities by building the social and political power of immigrants and refugees in Washington State.
-Our new strategic direction centers grassroots organizing, so we are not only defending the rights and liberties of immigrants but building the leadership of our communities to drive meaningful change.
+This is a time of growth and opportunity as OneAmerica strengthens our response to the emboldened racism and xenophobia facing our communities by building the social and political power of immigrants and refugees in Washington State.
+Our new strategic direction centers grassroots organizing, so we are not only defending the rights and liberties of immigrants but building the leadership of our communities to drive change.

-A significant challenge in this moment is remaining responsive and bold about our vision for immigrants and refugees while also staying focused on our core goals.
+A significant challenges in this moment is remaining bold about our vision for immigrants and refugees and also being strategic around how to focus and contain our programs and strategy.
 We are looking for staff to join our team who are adaptable and excited about leading change, are highly motivated around problem solving and lead with a focus on relationships, collaboration, racial equity and challenging power by building movements.

 Join a dynamic team leading the local resistance and play a key role in our organizational growth.

 OneAmerica is looking for an experienced organizer and movement builder that is enthusiastic about leading work with parents and grassroots leaders in south King County to impact change particularly in the education system.
 This full-time position focuses on community organizing and coordination in South King County, with a particular emphasis on developing cross-cultural alliances to build power.
 Reporting directly to the Senior Organizing Manager, the Lead Organizer will be responsible for driving key campaigns in South King County focused on our immigrant rights and education equity and building a powerful base of grassroots leaders in the region to drive systemic change.
 This is a huge opportunity to work at the intersection of immigrant rights and education equity and support a dynamic, community driven approach to systemic change.

 Grassroots Organizing and Leadership Development - 60%